GowthamS05/user-query-guard/README.md

 User Query Guard always starts with a denylist-style local policy.
 If the local rules block a query, the response is returned immediately and no external LLM provider is called.

 If no block rule matches, the query is treated as safe unless optional LLM settings are provided.
 When `llm_provider`, `model_name`, and `api_key` are present, the package sends only safe-looking queries to the selected LLM provider for a second validation pass.
-Azure OpenAI also requires `azure_endpoint`. `azure_headers` can be supplied for Azure-specific gateway headers.
+Azure OpenAI also requires `azure_endpoint`; `azure_api_version` sets the Azure `api-version` query parameter and defaults to `2024-02-15-preview`. `azure_headers` can be supplied for Azure-specific gateway headers.

 The query is marked invalid when it matches known unsafe patterns, including: